-If an illness or injury occurs during vacation, the employee may use accrued medical/sick leave for the time period during which the individual is sick, rather than use vacation leave.
-An employee should notify their manager when doing so.
+If an illness or injury occurs during vacation, the employee may use accrued medical/sick leave for the time period during which she or he is sick, rather than use vacation leave.
+An employee should notify her or his supervisor when doing so.
 Appropriate medical documentation may be required.
 An employee who is sick on a holiday receives regular holiday pay for that day, and the day is not subtracted from medical leave, provided that the employee was not scheduled to work on the holiday.
 An employee who is scheduled to work on a holiday but is sick must use medical leave to cover their absence from work.

-Medically Related Appointments - Absences of Less than Four Hours:
+Absences of Less than Four Hours:

-Absences of less than four hours for scheduled healthcare (medical, dental, vision, etc.) appointments will not ordinarily be counted against earned medical leave accruals.
-However, the manager must be notified of such absences in advance.
-Employees are encouraged to schedule health care appointments outside of their regularly scheduled work hours; however, we recognize that this is not always feasible.
-Employees are expected to use this benefit responsibly.
-The College retains the right to request documentation of the appointment.
+Absences of less than four hours for scheduled medical/dental appointments will not ordinarily be counted against earned sick leave entitlement.
+However, the immediate supervisor must be notified of such absences in advance.
+A Hood College Leave/Time Off Request form is not ordinary required, but employees must be careful not to abuse this privilege.
+The College retains the discretion to require employees to complete the appropriate forms for absences of less than four hours.